ABQMR

 Easy to Use and Affordable NMR Spectrometer

-ABQMR is currently developing a software defined radio spectrometer (Soder-Spec).
-This table-top device is an all-in-one system capable of both NMR spectroscopy and relaxometry.
+ABQMR has developed a software defined radio spectrometer (Soder-Spec).
+This table-top device is an all-in-one system that has everything you need for NMR spectroscopy and relaxometry except for the magnet/probe.
 We know that not everyone is a NMR expert, so we designed the Soder-Spec with that in mind.
 Most of the NMR operational tasks have been streamlined or even fully automated in the Soder-Spec software application.
 The system itself is extremely portable with the current version weighing about 8 pounds and is contained in a 11.5" x 10" x 7" box.
 The price of a Soder-Spec is a fraction of the cost of most commercial NMR spectrometers.
+The Soder-Spec has been used in several projects at ABQMR to both acquire data and analyze it.
+We have integrated the software into the spectrometer itself via a 10" touchscreen monitor mounted on the front of the Soder-Spec.

 Hardware: